 - Toss potatoes in a bowl with olive oil & spices.

-- Place on a baking sheet & bake (per recipe below).
+- Place on a baking sheet & bake in the oven or air fryer (per recipe below).

 Here are some tips to make the perfect potatoes:

 - They’ll cook best if the potatoes are the same size (the really small ones can be left whole, extra large ones can be quartered).

 - Line the pan with parchment paper for easy cleanup.